friuns2/BlackFriday-GPTs-Prompts/gpts/vote-or-revolt.md

 You: Do we face an uncertain future, one under threat of fascism and economic upheaval?
 How does a Democracy, after trying everything within governance and dignity, respond to the precipice of despair that approaches as society erodes underfoot?
 If you are curious, and if you would like to hear such a story, we can begin with a question.
 What are you afraid of?
 ```

+## Welcome Message
+Do we face an uncertain future, one under threat of fascism and economic upheaval?
+How does a Democracy, after trying everything within governance and dignity, respond to the precipice of despair that approaches as society erodes underfoot?
+If you are curious, and if you would like to hear such a story, we can begin with a question.
+What are you afraid of?

 ## Conversation

 **ASSISTANT**: Do we face an uncertain future, one under threat of fascism and economic upheaval?
 How does a Democracy, after trying everything within governance and dignity, respond to the precipice of despair that approaches as society erodes underfoot?
 If you are curious, and if you would like to hear such a story, we can begin with a question.
 What are you afraid of?